SylphAI-Inc/AdalFlow/docs/source/contributor/contribute_to_code.rst

 Dependencies
 ^^^^^^^^^^^^^^^^^^^
-If you are adding any new dependencies to the package, please make sure you have include them in your documentation to inform us.
+If you are adding any new dependencies to the package, please make sure you have include them in your PR description to inform us.

 Testing
 ^^^^^^^^^^^^^^^^^^^